-The goal of the Summer Academy is to equip practitioners with the relevant knowledge and instruments to conduct organisational development, promote self-discovery and deepen interaction between the public and private sectors in Territorial Economic Development.
+The goal of the Summer Academy is to equip practitioners with the relevant knowledge and instruments to conduct organisational development, promote self-discovery and deepen interaction between the public and private sectors in Local Economic Development.
 The content combines analytical instruments and frameworks with process facilitation, programme design and organisational development.

-Session 2 - How the Systemic Competitiveness framework can be used to assess the different types of organisations in territorial economic development processes, evaluate their role and effectiveness in responding to and shaping patterns of stakeholder interaction
+Session 2 - How the Systemic Competitiveness framework can be used to assess the different types of organisations in local economic development processes, evaluate their role and effectiveness in responding to and shaping patterns of stakeholder interaction

 Session 4 - How the combination of industry lifecycles and institutional responsiveness affects the characteristics of regions

 Session 5 - Assessing the structure and key characteristics of the local economy

 Session 6 - Identifying different types of economic actors and understanding their role, relationships and effectiveness in responding to and shaping patterns of interaction and collaboration